napiorkowskimarcin/404-DEV-AND-DEL-API-DOCKER/README.md

 - NodeJS/ Express to start application and load necessary modules.
 - Pure API
 - MongoDB/Mongoose to create accounts and store their random id
-- Passport to log users
+- JWT for authenticate and authorize the routes
-- Authenticate the routes
+- Authenticate and authorize the routes with JSON Web Token
-- Redis to cache some data.
+- Redis to cache some data
+- Swagger to prepare the docs

 ## What is left:

-- ...started on passport JWT
-- move mongokey to .env
-- check TypeScript and Docker
+- docker
 - create a SWAGGER doc

-## What I do not like:

-- password (backend) verification does not exist yet
--